vectorbite/VectorBiteDataPlatform/static/admin_docs/VectoByte WebApp and Database Admin Documentation .md

 | mkdocs            | 1.0.4   |
 | psycopg2-binary   | 2.7.    |

-### Open Passwords & certificates in KeepSafe2
+### Open passwords & certificates in KeepSafe2

-***TODO: Write a section on syncing Keepsafe database file with AWS and how to access the file***

 1. Open KeepSafe
 2. Go to file > open and select the ‘**Vectorbyte_KP_Database.kdbx**’ file
 3. Log in with provided password
 4. Don’t close the app! you’ll need access entries in the next steps

-### Grant your personal Github account admin rights from the so you can access/edit the VectorBiteDataPlatform
+### Grant your personal GitHub account admin rights to access/edit the VectorBiteDataPlatform

 1. Log in to https://github.com/ using the details found in Keepsafe  ‘GitHub’ > ‘Vectorbite GitHub account’
-2. In github, go to vectorbite/VectorBiteDataPlatform/settings/access.
+2. In GitHub, go to vectorbite/VectorBiteDataPlatform/settings/access.
 3. Click on ‘Invite teams or People’.
 4. Add your personal GitHub user name and set to admin.
-5. You may need to accept a notification in your own Git-hub account.
+5. You may need to accept a notification in your Git-hub account.
 Log back in to your account and check if you have any notifications pending.
 If so accept the invitation.

-### Download Vectorbite webapp and initialise git in GitKracken
+### Download Vectorbite web-app and initialise git in GitKracken

 1. Open Gitkraken and go to -  file > Clone Repo